zenml-io/blog.zenml.io/_posts/2022-10-05-zenml-revamped.md

 - `BaseStepConfig` is not renamed to `Params`
 - `DockerConfiguration` is not `DockerSettings`

-## 👨‍🍳 Flavors: Seperating configuration from implementation
+## 👨‍🍳 Flavors: Separating configuration from implementation

 Doc reference: https://zenml-io.gitbook.io/post-zenserver/QBNJR4RKcc9F3eLCSJJ6/advanced-guide/pipelines/settings